AlexIII/tcc-g15/README.md

 ## Limitations

 - Requires Admin system privileges (in order to access WMI interface)
 - Manual fan contoll is not *really* manual.
-If you set fan speed too low the BIOS will takeover and raise the fan speed automatically when the GPU/CPU themerrature reaches certain point to prevent overheating.
+If you set fan speed too low the BIOS will takeover and raise the fan speed automatically when the GPU/CPU temperature reaches certain point to prevent overheating.

 ## Why AWCC is BAD